kiran1903/healthtrackerrest/README.md

 Run the test cases

 ### Step 3:
-Deploy the project to Heroku.
+Deploy the project to Railway.